 Dr. Pinkall was a Kauffman Scholar at the University of Missouri Kansas City (DMA), an Ellen Battell Stoeckel Fellow at Yale University, and attended Kansas State University (MM Voice & Choral Conducting, BA Voice).
 He was named Distinguished Kansan of the Year in Performing Arts in 2014 by the Topeka Capital Journal and was a National Quarterfinalist for the Grammy Music Educator Award in 2018.

 In addition to teaching, Dr. Pinkall performs across the United States as a professional chorister and soloist in many orchestras, early music and baroque ensembles, and as an operatic tenor.
 Dr. Pinkall received his solo Carnegie Hall debut in 2014 with the National Festival Chorus, and was a featured soloist at the Grand Opening of the Kauffman Center for the Performing Arts in 2011 along with Placido Domingo, Itzhak Perlman, and others.
-His immersive World War recitals have premiered many new works and lost music, with audio/visual content, to audiences across the world including the National World War II Museum in New Orleans, the National World War I Museum in Kansas City, Eisenhower Presidential Library, and Sydney Opera House.
+His immersive World War recitals have premiered many new works and lost music, with audio/visual content, to audiences across the world including the National World War II Museum in New Orleans, the National World War I Museum in Kansas City, Eisenhower Presidential Library, the Kennedy Center for the Performing Arts, and Sydney Opera House.
 To learn more about Dr. Pinkall, please visit his website.